metehancill/product-catalog/backend/README.md

 # Catalog API - .NET Core Backend

-A RESTful API built with .NET Core 8.0 and MySQL for managing product catalogs.
+A RESTful API built with .NET Core 8.0 and SQL Server LocalDB for managing product catalogs.

 ## Prerequisites

 - .NET 8.0 SDK or later
-- MySQL Server 8.0 or later
+- SQL Server LocalDB (included with Visual Studio or can be installed separately)
 - Your favorite IDE (Visual Studio, VS Code, or Rider)

 ## Setup Instructions